-3. One last point here.
-Back then they worked six days and rested on the seventh and there was no other time off for them except these feast days, which all focused on the Lord and they were actually centered upon Christ and the work He was to do and has now done!
+One last point here.
+Back then they worked six days and rested on the seventh and there was no other time off for them except these feast days, which all focused on the Lord, and they were actually centered upon Christ and the work He was to do and has now done, except for these last three feasts, which relate to Israel, the Jews!